Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 Investment property loans

-An investment property loan is just another kind of mortgage.
+An investment property loan is just another kind of mortgage loan.
 You can invest in land, apartments, houses or even commercial spaces; it’s up to you.

 As it’s an investment property, you receive income from rent which you can then put towards your interest repayments and the costs associated with owning a property (e.g. maintenance or tax).